FRACTAL PATTERNS OF CREATION

 One of those mysteries is the language of creation.

-Most people immediately think that it is math, but it is not, because mathematics as we know is a human tool to understand nature.
+Most people immediately think that it is math, but this would not be correct, because mathematics and numbers as we know is a human created tool to understand nature.

 The language of creation is Geometry.